SoftwareAG/c8y-docs/src/documents/guides/devices/mbed-ublox-C027.html.md

 * **Upon boot-up, the device displays "Connect to Cloud" right after "Agent Run", instead of showing "Bootstrapping" and IMEI**: The device is already registered with Cumulocity under another user account, a _factory reset_ has to be performed to unregister the device.

-* **The device does not send GPS data**: Due to the weak ability of the GPS receiver, it needs to have direct sight to the sky to receive satellite signals.
-If you've already done so, keep in mind that a bad weather can also affect the GPS receiver.
+* **The device does not send GPS data**: The GPS receiver needs to have direct sight to the sky to receive satellite signals.
+Bad weather can also influence GPS reception.

-* **I have accidentally deleted my device in device management**: The platform is able to recreate your device the next time it is connecting to the platform, so you only need to restart your u-blox device and wait for sometime for the device to appear again in device management.
+* **I have accidentally deleted my device in device management**: Restart your device and wait a while.
+Your device will automatically re-register with Cumulocity and appear again.

 ## Tips and Tricks